tristandeleu/pytorch-meta/docs/api_reference/datasets.md

  A function/transform that takes a target, and returns a transformed version.
 See also `torchvision.transforms`.

  - **dataset_transform**: *callable, optional*
  A function/transform that takes a dataset (ie. a task), and returns a transformed version of it.
-E.g. `torchmeta.transforms.ClassSplitter()`.
+E.g. `transforms.ClassSplitter()`.

  - **class_augmentations**: *list of callable, optional*
  A list of functions that augment the dataset with new classes.
 These classes are transformations of existing classes.
-E.g. `torchmeta.transforms.HorizontalFlip()`.
+E.g. `transforms.HorizontalFlip()`.

  - **download**: *bool (default: `False`)*
  If `True`, downloads the pickle files and processes the dataset in the root directory (under the `cifar100` folder).
 If the dataset is already available, this does not download/process the dataset again.